What is Colonoscopy?

 After the procedure, some recovery time is usually allowed to let the sedative wear off.
 Outpatient recovery time can take an estimate of 30–60 minutes.
 Patient is allowed to take a light meal before discharge.
 A common after effect from the procedure is a bout of flatulence and occasionally minor wind discomfort caused by air insufflation into the colon during the procedure.

 How much will I have to pay for a Colonoscopy?

 Depending on the types of procedures involved, where it is done and the doctor’s fee, colonoscopy in Singapore can range from $300 at a public hospital to $4000 at a private one.

 Are there any risks or side effects?

-Colonoscopy is a very safe procedure.
+In Singapore, colonoscopy is a very safe procedure.
 Complications are rare, but can occur.
 These include bleeding (<1%) and bowel perforation (0.2%).
 Bleeding can occur up to about 2 weeks after a colonoscopy.
 Rarely surgical treatment is needed.
 Some patients might have reactions to the sedation.

 It is important to contact your doctor if you experience symptoms of severe abdominal pain, fever or rectal bleeding after colonoscopy.

 You will be observed until the sedation has worn off, after which you will be discharged home.
 Do not drive or operate machinery till the next day, as the sedatives used will impair your reflexes.

 You may experience mild cramping or bloating from the air placed in the colon.
 This will improve quickly when you pass gas.
 You will be able to eat normally the same day and resume your normal activities the next day.
 If you feel persistent pain or develop a fever or experience bleeding when passing motion, do not hesitate to give your doctor a call to check on whether the situation is normal.